bask0/q10hybrid/README.md

 pip install -r requirements.txt
 ```

+## Note

+> From the `optuna` doc: `GridSampler` automatically stops the optimization if all combinations in the passed `search_space` have already been evaluated, internally invoking the `stop()` method.

+The grid search runs too many combinations, they are cleane in `analysis/analysis.ipynb`.

 ## Q10 hybrid modeling experiment

-Base respiratino is simulated using observed short-wave irradiation and the delta thereof.
+Base respiration is simulated using observed short-wave irradiation and the delta thereof.
 Ecosyste respiration is calculated using the [Q10 approach](https://en.wikipedia.org/wiki/Q10_(temperature_coefficient)).

 <img src="https://render.githubusercontent.com/render/math?math=Rb_\mathrm{syn} = f(W_\mathrm{in, pot}, \Delta SW_\mathrm{in, pot})"><br>

 <img src="https://render.githubusercontent.com/render/math?math=RECO_\mathrm{syn} = Rb_\mathrm{syn} \cdot 1.5^{0.1 \cdot (TA - 15.0)}">

-## Experiment 1
+## Experiment

 Estimate Q10 and Rb=NN(SW_in, dSW_in) vs Rb=NN(SW_in, dSW_in, T).
 Due to equifinality, the variant with T is supposed to produe unstable Q10 estimates.

-#### Usage
+### Usage

 Run experiments: